HR strategy guide

 Especially when it comes to the alignment between management and HR, your team needs to bring data to the table.
 That could include:

-- Numbers regarding applicant management (time-to-hire or application-to-offer ratios, etc.)
+Numbers regarding applicant tracking (time-to-hire or application-to-offer ratios, etc.)

 Having numbers like these can make or break your workforce planning initiatives.

-So, you need software in place that can not only collect this data, but present it at the click of a button and ensure that all of the data is safe, secure, and GDPR compliant.
-T
+So, you need software in place that can not only collect this data, but present it at the click of a button and ensure that all of the data is safe, secure and GDPR compliant.

-Let’s say that one of the key elements of your organization’s overall strategy is attracting and retaining world-class talent.
+Let’s say that one of the key elements of your organisation’s overall strategy is attracting and retaining world-class talent.

 That means not only keeping people around but closing gaps in your workforce by ensuring that you can attract the best people for the right roles in the first place.